 Saturday 1:00 – 2:30 PM Sabre, 2:30 – 4:00 PM Foil

-The Programme page has full details of when we meet, but here are the final term’s dates and times for 2013:
+The Programme page has full details of when we meet, but here are the first term’s dates and times for 2014:

 To learn more about us, see the About page.
 If you are interested in taking up fencing, please contact us using the Enquiries form.
 To find out exactly where we are, use the Location page.